nayankr8625/BASIC_PYTHON_/README.md

 # BASIC_PYTHON_
-It is a basic python repository where you will find all kinds of basic concepts and logic required.
+It is a python repository where you will find all kinds of basic concepts and logic required to become handy in basic python programming.
 I have covered all the concepts with the help of some examples questions with their coded solutions.